top of page

 Why Choose AFRS?

 AFRS is authorized to provide emergency drone services to Federal, State, Local agencies, and national infrastructure within Ohio.
-Insured by VFIS, our certified firefighter drone pilots enhance public safety plans.
+Our certified firefighter drone pilots enhance your existing public safety plans.
 By leveraging our expertise and state-of-the-art technology, your team can focus on the task at hand and leave the air support up to us.

 State Wide Operations